Gold Rotation Model

 Model performance represents total returns and includes reinvestment of dividends and interest.
 No management fees or transaction costs are included.
 Historical performance is not an indication or guarantee of future performance.

 The Gold Rotation Model determines its position monthly, selecting between gold and cash, and shifts its investment accordingly.
 When a position in gold is recommended, the SPDR Gold Shares exchange-traded fund (ETF) GLD is used to establish the position.

 Moving in and out of gold strategically results in greater returns and less risk than a typical buy-and-hold approach.
-The table below contains a series of portfolio statistics allowing you to compare the GRM against a buy-and-hold approach to owning gold.
+The table below contains a series of performance metrics allowing you to compare the GRM against a buy-and-hold approach to owning gold.

 |Gold Rotation Model (GRM) Performance Metrics|